About us

 Julia

 I grew up in Germany with a single mum.
-I remember how she struggled, but our lives were so privileged compared to those of african women.
-I was supported to get education and become economically independent.
-I had the freedom to choose my profession, get married or not, have children or not, where I want to live.
-So 20 years ago I moved to Spain with my family.
-Today I enjoy the freedom to travel to Tanzania as often as I can, even as solo traveller.
+I remember how she struggled, but our lives were still so privileged compared to those of African women.
+I was supported to get the best education and become economically independent.
+I had the freedom to choose my profession, get married or not, have children or not, where and how I want to live.